nProtect/AblerexUPS/README.md

 1. Connect RS232 header to back panel and connect USB to your PC
 2. Start program, choost COM port and click "Connect"
 3. UPS Status such as Input/Output voltage will show up and also UPS information

+This app created on Visual Studio 2017 and using .NET Framework 4.5 Pull requrest are welcome!